TodorShopov/flask_k8s/README.md

-This is a Flask App that runs on Kubernetes
+# This is a Flask App that runs on Docker & Kubernetes

 - Part 1: runs on [Docker](https://github.com/randiltennakoon/flask_k8s/tree/run_on_docker)